pmcelhaney/counterfact/docs/usage.md

   .random() // a random, valid value (depends on Counterfact having been initialized with an OpenAPI document)
 ```

-The `response` API was carefully designed to take advantage of TypeScript and IDEs that provide intellisense.
+The `response` API was carefully designed to take advantage of TypeScript and IDEs that provide intellisense. [ Creating a context-sensitive type is going to take some work, starting with https://github.com/pmcelhaney/counterfact/issues/136 ]

 ### Asynchronous Handlers